uniba-mi/exifdata4imagerecognition/README.md

 ### Volumes

 Due to the ephemeral nature of docker containers, training data and model storage locations are only referenced using volumes instead of storing the files directly within the container.
 For the training of models two volumes are used.
-One for providing training data and as a cache location (**ma-lederer-training-data**) and one for storing the created models (**ma-lederer-models**).
+One for providing training data and as cache location (**ma-lederer-training-data**) and one for storing the created models (**ma-lederer-models**).
 The volumes are automatically created when starting a training task using docker-compose.
 However, the file locations need to be adjusted when porting the docker-compose files to another system.

 ### Training Tasks